Last modified November 28, 2025

 Create a ConfigMap

 Once you have your configuration override file ready, you need to create a ConfigMap in the management cluster.
-The ConfigMap has to be created in the workload cluster namespace.
+The ConfigMap has to be created in the namespace of the organization that owns the workload cluster.

-After you created the ConfigMap, you need to label it in order to associate the configuration with the app you want to override the configuration to.
-In our example this is coredns.
+After you have created the ConfigMap, you need to label it to associate the configuration with the app you want to override the configuration for.
+In our example, the label value is coredns.

 Confidential data